| Little Rock, Arkansas

 first time and it really made the crowd feel that he was enjoying performing them as much

+as we were enjoying hearing them.
 One incident stands out.
 An overzealous security guard was trying to push the crowd

 back away from the stage.
 Paul saw this and stopped singing and got down at the edge of